 The second issue is we have more and more border patrol agents saying that Middle Eastern people are crossing the border.

-Why are we, you know, why are we not energy independent and tell the Saudis to keep their money and shove it?
+And this other issue that we're talking about here, why are we not energy independent and tell the Saudis to keep their money and shove it?

-Well, and look, I'm I think you're exactly right.
+Well, look, I think you're exactly right.

 And I think that we have an obligation.

-And I think that uh the only way to deal with that is to have a straight-up debate.
+And I think that the only way to deal with that is to have a straight-up debate.

 You know, Obama and Clinton have represented one view.